 To become a registered vet tech, graduates must take the Veterinarian Technician National Exam.
 The exam is given in January and June of each year and is designed to meet the needs of the ever-growing industry in order to fully evaluate candidates to become licensed.
 You can prep for the exam by visiting VetTechPrep!

-Generally, the AAS in Veterinary Technology consists of approximately 73 credits which translates into about 2 years.
+Generally, the AAS in Veterinary Technology consists of approximately 73 credits which translate into about 2 years.
 Keep in mind that 18 to 22 standard general educations credits may be required to be completed before one may gain admittance into the school’s vet tech program.

 Interesting information: 30 High Paying Trade School Degrees and Jobs 2020